galerafrontend/todos-list-react/README.md

 ## Technologies/Conventions I used
 Project is created with:
-- BEM

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+-  project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+- React hooks
+- React-redux
+- styledComponents
 ## Available Scripts

 In the project directory, you can run: